Free Evaluation Checklist:

 A CRM solution needs to be scalable, meaning that it can easily grow with the company.
 For smaller organizations, you can accomplish this just by adding application servers and load balancing them.
 For larger organizations, it may be necessary to further separate individual CRM services, such as placing an asynchronous processing service on its own server.

-DMPs are third-party repositories of algorithmically assembled consumer behavioral data that help marketers expand their reach to look-alike audiences across the media ecosystem.
-They onboard an advertiser’s first-party data and integrate additional third-party data insights via data matching.
-You should look for a platform that allows you to layer deep data insights such as interests, intent signals, behaviors, demographics and media consumption data.
+Data Management Platforms (DMPs) are third-party repositories of algorithmically assembled consumer behavioral data that help marketers expand their reach to look-alike audiences across the media ecosystem.
+They onboard the advertiser’s first-party data and and match it with additional third-party data insights.
+Look for a platform that offers high data match rates can provide valuable audience insights signal purchase intent,

 Questions to Ask when Evaluating a DMP